brickcap/openresty_examples/book.md

 **Some notes**

 1. The directory structure that we used in this example is just a suggestion.
 It has no bearing whatsoever on writing lua scripts.
-If you have a pretty bug lua application it is likely that your code will be divided into specific scripts that execute as directive handlers (like the content_by_lua script that we wrote above) and generic modules that will be used across many handlers (like say an authentication module that will be run across multiple content_by_lua handlers)
+If you have a pretty big lua application it is likely that your code will be divided into specific scripts that execute as directive handlers (like the content_by_lua script that we wrote above) and generic modules that will be used across many handlers (like say an authentication module that will be run across multiple content_by_lua handlers)
 2. Openresty follows lua convention of modules.
 So you can easily package a repeatable unit of code in a file and `require()` the file and use it's functions.
 We discuss more on this in the [organizing your lua code section](#organization)